vinceq-usgs/induced/README.md

 All programs can be found in the bin directory.
 For detailed instructions on running these programs, use the -h flag.

-- create_input_catalog.py: Recreate the input catalog from the ComCat database.

-- create_output_catalog.py: Recreate the output catalog with custom parameters.
+- makeEvents.py: Recreate the output catalog with custom parameters from the Comcat database or a custom input catalog.
+You may also update the included input catalog.

-- create_aggregated.py: Recreate the aggregated DYFI dataset by pulling aggregated data from DYFI events in ComCat.
+- makeAggregated.py: Recreate the aggregated DYFI dataset by pulling aggregated data from DYFI events in ComCat.

-- create_entries.py: Recreate the raw entries from the DYFI database.
+- makeEntries.py: Recreate the raw entries from the DYFI database.
 (For DYFI operators only.)

 LICENSE
 -------